Nathanael-Lontsi/bowling/README.md

 ## Clone project
 Get a local copy of this project by following the steps below:
 - clone this repository with `https://github.com/Nathanael-Lontsi/scorebowling`
-- Move to the project directory by typing the following: cd JavaScript and cd grid-rotator in your terminal.
+- Move to the project directory by typing the following: cd JavaScript and cd scorebowling in your terminal.
 ## Steps
 - $ git clone `https://github.com/Nathanael-Lontsi/scorebowling`
 - $ `cd scorebowling`